How do you hold a glass of wine? Why do wine glasses have a stem?

-The foot also allows you to appreciate the wine by observing its colour without obstructing vision with your fingers or fingerprints, then to air it by shaking the glass to bring out the aromas.
+The foot also allows you to appreciate the wine by observing its colour without obstructing vision with your fingers or fingerprints, then to aerate it by shaking the glass to bring out the aromas.

 Now these few reminders made, how to hold the glass not to appear novice and to be able to go to your evenings being distinguished.

 Let's start with the aperitif with champagne.
 Whether it is served in a glass or a flute, it should not be reheated to keep all the freshness and bubbles.
 Take the glass by the stem.
 The flute will allow you more ease, the glass is more adapted if it is a vintage champagne from old vines, the flute will prevent you from correctly appreciating all the aromas!
 If you don't have the right glasses, don't panic, you can also serve your champagne in classic wine glasses or narrower white wine glasses.

 Wine glasses never stand on top, this warms up the contents.
 If you want to appreciate the olfactory qualities of what you are being served, the higher your hands are on the glass the more the smells of your hands (soap, cigarette, onion,...) will interfere with the wine's smell.
 The professional tasters will hold their glass by the foot.
 If you are a simple amateur like the majority of people take it by the stem.
 It is advisable to pinch the stem with the thumb and forefinger and let the other fingers settle naturally without squeezing them.